Drop The Mic Entertainment

 1. Do you provide a formal contract?

-All of the wedding disc jockeys you interview may not have the same standards of professionalism.
+Yes!
 Drop The Mic requires a written contract to hold any date requested.
-A contract establishes the our obligation to the you and outlines what is required for you events success.
+A contract lays out our obligation to you and explains what is needed for the success of your wedding or event.

 2. I've found cheaper deejays, why are your prices higher?

-3. Will you be the deejay at our wedding?
+3. Who will you be our deejay at our wedding?

-It's possible, depending on availability I always book myself (the owner) first if I am booked we can set you up with one of our talented deejays.
-I like to get the know you and your needs by hearing them first hand.
-I still feel is absolutely important that you have an opportunity to speak with the DJ that you will be working with.
-You should also expect that DJ’s name is specified on your contract (which it always is) it is the only way you can be guaranteed his or her services at your wedding.
+It's possible I will be your deejay, depending on availability I always book myself (the owner) first if I am booked we can set you up with one of our talented deejays. we like to get to know you and your needs by hearing them first hand.
+I still feel is absolutely important that you have a chance to talk with the deejay that you will be working with.

 4. If you won't be our deejay who will we be dealing with

 You will always deal with me, the owner, before your wedding.
-All your question, planning and music selections will go through me.
-Before your wedding All the information will be passed to the deejay who will be at your wedding to execute your wishes..
+All your questions, planning and music selections will go through me.
+Before your wedding, all the information will be passed to the deejay who will be at your wedding to execute your wishes.

 5. Why can we not meet with our deejay before we sign the contract?

-A couple reasons.
-All of our employees are part time employees with day jobs.
+A couple of reasons.
+All of our employees are part-time employees with day jobs.
 Life happens.
 It's not always possible to arrange a meeting with one of our deejays.
-I won't ask them to take off from their day job for a meeting that may or may not not book.
+I won't ask them to take off from their day job for a meeting that may or may not book.
 Also, people quit.
-It happens, it's just a fact of life, Can you imagine picking your deejay only to have him quit 2 days before the wedding?
+It happens, it's just a fact of life, Can you imagine picking your deejay only to have him quit months or even days before the wedding?
 Now you have the stress out by reliving the entire planning process.